oscarlab/betrfs-eurosys22-artifact/README.md

 to the research process.
 In pursuit of this ideal, we provide this document and the accompanying scripts in this directory to help reproduce the results presented in our EuroSys 2022 paper,
-*A Compleat File System for Commodity SSDs*.
+*BetrFS: A Compleat File System for Commodity SSDs*.
 This paper presents BetrFS v0.6, and compares it to BetrFS v0.4 and several commodity filesystems.